 Our Picks – Beginner DSLR Cameras for Travel Photography

 Canon’s Rebel series has always been a solid intro DSLR camera for beginners.
 It was actually my first DSLR when I was starting out.
 With affordable prices and a good mix of manual and auto features, any Rebel camera would be perfect for someone new to photography who wants to up their road trip photography.
-The Canon EOS Rebel T8i is the newest entry in this line of DSLRs and is a great camera for roadtrippers.
-The Canon EOS Rebel T8i offers superior photo and video recording, and even supports vertical video for Instagram stories that pop.
+The Canon EOS Rebel T7 is one of the newest entries in this line of DSLRs and is a great camera for roadtrippers.
+The Canon EOS Rebel T7 offers superior photo and video recording, creative shooting modes, and Wi-Fi capabilities.

 For the newbie travel photographer who wants the ease of a point and shoot with the power of an SLR, the Nikon D3500 is a great entry-level choice.
 The Nikon D3500 offers a light, compact design with impressive specs that will outshine your smartphone.